 Based upon our overall market risk exposures at December 31, 2008, we believe that the effects of changes in interest rates, natural gas prices and asset values of investments that fund our pension plan could be material to our consolidated financial position, results of operations or cash flows.
-However, we are no longer exposed to the risks associated with changes in the price of Viacom stock and CBS stock, and we believe that the effects of fluctuations in foreign currency exchange rates on our consolidated financial position, results of operations or cash flows would not be material.
+However, we are no longer exposed to the risks associated with changes in the price of Viacom stock and CBS stock, and we believe that the effects of fluctuations in foreign currency exchange rates on our consolidated financial position, results of operation.